East Beach

 In-Season Hours & Parking: 9:00 AM to 6:00 PM Monday - Friday and 8:30 AM to 6:00 PM on weekends & holidays.
 Gates close at sunset.

-Restrictions: No alcohol, glass, dogs/pets, smoking, RV camping, or tent camping allowed (see East Beach State Campground information).
+Restrictions: No alcohol, glass, dogs/pets, smoking, RV camping, or tent camping allowed (see East Beach State Campground).
 Vehicles accessing the sand trail require a Barrier Beach Pass and are subject to state beach parking rates for entry.
-East Beach State Beach is day-use only.
+East Beach State Beach is a day-use only area.

 Lifeguard on duty 9:00 AM (8:30 AM weekends/holidays) to 6:00 PM (Seasonal)